Arithmetic inflection formulae for linear series on hyperelliptic curves: Local arithmetic inflection formulae

-More precisely, we will show that the square matrix $W(\lambda)$ may be column--reduced to a lower triangular matrix for which the diagonal entry of the column indexed by each $\lambda_{i}(t)$ is $\left(\frac{Dx}{dt}\right)^i$; the theorem follows from the fact that away from $\infty$, $\frac{Dx}{dt}$ vanishes precisely to order 1 along the ramification divisor $R_{\pi}$.
+where $z$ is a local Nisnevich uniformizer in $p$. \end{thm} \begin{proof} We proceed as in \cite[Theorem 3.3]{BCG}, using the Hasse Leibniz rule \eqref{eq:Hasse_Leibniz_longer} in place of the usual Leibniz rule.
+More precisely, we will show that the square matrix $W(\lambda)$ may be column--reduced to a lower triangular matrix for which the diagonal entry of the column indexed by each $\lambda_{i}(z)$ is $\left(\frac{Dx}{dz}\right)^i$; the theorem follows from the fact that away from $\infty$, $\frac{Dx}{dz}$ vanishes precisely to order 1 along the ramification divisor $R_{\pi}$.

 To this end, note that the first column of $W(\lambda)$, corresponding to $\lambda_{0}=1$, is zero in every entry except the first one, which is 1.
-Similarly, the second column, corresponding to $\lambda_{1}=t$, has entries $\frac{D^{k}x}{dt}$, $k \ge 0$.
+Similarly, the second column, corresponding to $\lambda_{1}=x$, has entries $\frac{D^{k}x}{dz}$, $k \ge 0$.
 On the other hand, whenever $e \geq 2$, we may rewrite the entries of each column corresponding to $\lambda_{e}$ using equation~\eqref{eq:Hasse_Leibniz_longer}, obtaining

 for every $k \geq 1$.
 Now define $C_{0}$ to be a column vector all of whose entries are zero except for the first entry $C_{0,0}=1$, and for every $\gamma \ge 1$, let $C_{\gamma}$ denote a column vector with entries